-E-commerce businesses can sell for as little as a few thousand dollars to hundreds of millions if not billions of dollars.
-This graph shows the data we analyzed which are typically businesses in the $100 thousand to $10 million valuation range.
-As we can see the average has been sitting around 2.30 times earnings for the past two years.
-I think there has been a drop in the average multiple slightly because there has been more supply of e-commerce businesses on the market.
+Ecommerce businesses can sell for as little as a few thousand dollars, to hundreds of millions, if not billions of dollars.
+This graph shows the data we analyzed – typically businesses in the $100 thousand to $10 million valuation range.
+As we can see, the average has been sitting around 2.2-2.3x earnings for the previous two years, and then jumped to 2.88x in 2017.

 What Size Store is Worth More?

-In general, the larger the e-commerce business, the more that it is worth.
+In general, the larger the ecommerce business, the more that it is worth.
 Here is how you understand this graph below.
-Let’s say that a business sold for $75,000.
-On average that would mean that it’s yearly profit was $32,500 ($75,000 divided by 2).
-Another example would be a business that sold for $500,000.
-On average that would mean that it’s yearly profit was $208,000 ($500,000 divided by 2.4).
-Similarly, a business that sold for $4 million or on average that would mean that it’s yearly profit was $1.2million ($4 million divided by 3.3)
+Let’s say that a business sold for $300,000.
+On average that would mean that its annual profit was around $111,000 ($300,000 divided by 2.7, because the average multiple for that size is around 2.7x).
+Another example would be a business that sold for $600,000.
+On average that would mean that its annual profit was $153,000 ($500,000 divided by 3.26).
+Similarly, a business that sold for $4 million would mean that its annual profit was around $1 million ($4 million divided by 3.91).

 Where Were the Sales Distributed?

-This graph represents the distribution of the sales.
+This graph represents the distribution of the sales multiples.

 What is the selling process?